bronlib/TruelyPortablePythonProjectTemplate/README.md

-# Sharing Python Programs version 1.01
+# Sharing Python Programs version 1.4
 **Technology stack**

 Pure Python.

 **Description**:

-This project was started out of the need to be able to develop and use Python without installation and the ability to professionally collaborate simultaneously with different teams each using their own version of Python.
+This project was initiated out of the need to develop and share Python code, without having to install it, and the need to professionally collaborate simultaneously with different teams each using their own version of Python and their own set of Python packages.

-In this situation working with a single installed Python was not an option because of the different configuraitons needed of the same version of Python, nor was working with Python's virtual environemnt was an option because of two reasons:
+When developing Python code for others to use as an application, you do not want to burdon them with having to install Python and process a "requirements.text" file to install the packages, especially when considering that some packages need special tools for compliation.
+Also, packages over time change and can cause conflicts with other packages.
+It is also not possible to create a single "exe" of just any Python application, and even if you can, it is also unhandy so resend large exe file if you whant to perform a minor update.
+That is when keeping the project in source code is easier.

+When professionally collaborating, not every project with work with the same Python version, or set of Python packages.
+It is possible to switch between Python distributions with "pyenv", but it is not practical to "switch-edit-switch" many times a day and also special DLLs may be needed, and they need to land in the Python distribution itself, making that distribution unattractive for other projects.

+To utilize Python's own virtual environemnt for my many projects was also unpractical for two reasons:
-* 1)There was a project (on windows) which needed special DLLs in the main distribution
+1) There was a project (on windows) which needed special DLLs in the main distribution
-* 2)There were also projects using different versions of Python: so you needed two different Pythons distributions that are simultaneoulsy available.
-Of course the project pyenv theoretically covers this, however it also fell short due to (1).
+2) There were also projects using different versions of Python: so you needed two different Pythons distributions that are simultaneoulsy available.

-Also having a single directory that contains a self-contained (batteries included) portable Python project, was essential in a large professional project that involved the cooperation of Python developers and developers of a different platform who had no Python knowledge but needed the Python application for development.
+The simple solution to all of the problems was to have a single self-contained (batteries included) portable Python project.

+Yes, that does mean that each project has its own copy of a Python Distribution, but that is kilo-bytes while the installed directory is megabytes.
+So the cost of trying to save some disc space does not weight up to the time savings of easy distribution and colloaboration.

 That meant, ofcourse, that the entire portable python directory, was in a single GIT.
 I  realize that some GIT as "not done" to place executables in GIT, but it worked very well.
 Naturally the GIT repository was then